fyodor-org-uk/fyodor/user-guide/generators/index.md

 This page gives a general run down of the number generators in Fyodor.
-Should be pretty simple and straightforward but documents the methods in RDG available to create new generators for ints, longs etc, explanation of the `Range` class and so on.
+Should be pretty simple and straightforward but documents the methods in RDG available to create new generators for ints, longs etc., explanation of the `Range` class and so on.